Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Case Studies

 In the second case, Line 11 between Buses 6 and 7 and Line 28 between Buses 22 and 23 in the IEEE 39-bus system are disconnected from 1s to 1.06s, with an NM data loss applied during 0s-12s.
 The measurements of Generator 2 during the line trips restored by GAN and TSDM are illustrated in Fig. \ref{IEEE39linetrip}.
 It can be seen that the missing entries of the power angle $\delta_{G2}$ and q-axis transient voltage $E'_{qG2}$ of Generator 2 gradually approach the actual values during the guided conditional denoising process of TSDM.
 However, the recovery accuracy of GAN is slightly worse.

 The third case assumes a composite attack scenario to verify the recovery effectiveness of TSDM.
 In this case, a 68 MW load is disconnected to Bus 35 during 1s-1.05s, with random noises of zero mean and 0.3 variance, a 30\% step attack, an 80\% ramp attack, and a 50\% amplitude scaling attack applied to the transient d-axis voltage $E'_{dG5}$, power angle $\delta_{G5}$, bus voltage magnitude $V_2$, and phase angle $\theta_2$, respectively.
 Fig. \ref{IEEE39load} indicates that TSDM can still effectively restore the highly nonlinear dynamics in such a complex FDIA scenario.
-Similarly, TSDM can accurately recover measurements and ensure state estimation accuracy in generator trip events in Fig. \ref{NPCC140gentrip} and the scenario of phase shift attacks in Fig \ref{NPCC140phase}.
-More typical reconstruction results and cases of highly non-linear dynamics can be found in the Appendix.
+Moreover, TSDM can also accurately estimate state changes in the presence of additive noises with time-varying variance \cite{9721122} in Fig. \ref{IEEE39varyingvariance}.
+Similarly, TSDM can accurately recover measurements and ensure state estimation accuracy in generator trip events in Fig. \ref{NPCC140gentrip}, the scenario of phase shift attacks in Fig. \ref{NPCC140phase}, the scenario of a load change in Fig. \ref{NPCC140load}, and highly nonlinear dynamics in Fig. \ref{NPCC140nonlinear}.

 The test data of the numerical verification are the WAMS measurements collected during different power system contingencies not included in the training datasets.
 The modified ratios are 1\% to 50\%.
 In Table \ref{WAMSresults}, the proposed TSDM still maintains and demonstrates strong superiority in power grid dynamics, with RMSE smaller than existing methods in both FDIA reconstruction tasks and unobservable state variables complementation.